Sanjana-Deshmukh06/e-learning/README.md

 Update your database credentials in config/config.php.
 Set up the environment:

-Place the project folder in the htdocs directory (if using XAMPP)...
+Place the project folder in the htdocs directory (if using XAMPP)..
 Launch the application:

 Open your browser and visit: